BlueAlder/samcalamos.me/content/posts/dvdf/puppet-v3/index.md

 ```
 tickCumulative = left.tickCumulative + (averageChangeTickCumulative * targetDelta)
-5500 = 250 + (75 * 70)
+175 = 0 + (2.5 * 70)
 ```

-So we now have the tickCumulatives at t=80 and t=130 of 5500 and 9250 respectively.
+So we now have the tickCumulatives at t=80 and t=180 of 175 and 5800 respectively.
 So now let's calculate the average tick for this period.
 We do this by subtracting the two tickCumulatives and then divide by the number of seconds in the period.

 ```
 timeWeightedAverageTick = (t130TickCumulative - t80TickCumulative) / period
-75  = (9250 - 5500) / 50
+56.25  = (5800 - 175) / 100
 ```

-From there we can calculate the price from the tick.
+From there we can calculate the price from the tick with (1.0001 ** 56.25).
 The main concept here is that we are using the accumulated ticks which creates heavier weights for observations that cover a longer period of time which mitigates Oracle inaccuracy during times of high violatilty.